Deepen Your Therapy Practice With Historical Truths…

 • You’re questioning narratives

-• You’re wondering if you’ve been unintentionally causing harm
+• You’re wondering if you’ve unintentionally caused harm

 Hindu Colonial Trauma course is not for you if…